websemantics/awesome-ant-design/README.md

 - [Antd Kit](https://github.com/huhulab/antd-kit) - Advanced Ant Design components.
 - [antd-data-table](https://github.com/NewbeeFE/antd-data-table) - A component that combines antd's Table and Form to do the search, display, and operating jobs for data.
 - [ngx-recursive-form](https://github.com/hsbalar/ngx-recursive-form) - Angular recursive form based on json input built with Ant Design.
+- [antd-amplify-react] (https://github.com/mzohaibqc/antd-amplify-react) - A collection of Ant Design component for Aws Amplify for Authentication

 ## Applications